seckindemirbas/PLP/README.md

 * The slides compile to [reveal.js](https://revealjs.com/) html presentations, which, in turn, can be rendered as PDFs using tools such as [decktape](https://github.com/astefanutti/decktape).

 Build instructions for the book and slides can be found in the relevant subdirectories.

+The worksheets are written standard latex and can be compiled using (for example) pdflatex.

 ### Installing PreTeXt CLI
 * Requires an up to date `python` installation.